 So, which poison do you pick?
 Generally, arbitration is less expensive and faster than litigation and, when the issues are complicated construction or design claims, it is usually possible to find arbitrators with sufficient experience and knowledge to facilitate the presentation and resolution of claims.
 On the other hand, some observers believe that arbitrators tend to compromise claims more readily than judges.

 Over my career as a construction lawyer, I have had the opportunity to litigate extensively, act as both a mediator and arbitrator many times, and have taken part in many, many mediations and arbitrations.
 As I have explained, each choice has different benefits and burdens.
 Whatever your preference, you should make sure that the contract you are signing is consistent with your expectations.

 By Michael R. Bosse

 Springtime is upon us and everyone in the construction industry is gearing up for increased work over the next several months.
 Doing good work though isn’t enough to make you profitable at the end of the year.
 Your receivables need to be managed in a smart and efficient manner.
-Many of you have heard members of our Construction Law Practice Group remark that Maine has one of the strongest mechanics lien statutes in the country.
+Many of you have heard members of our Construction Law Practice Group remark that ME has one of the strongest mechanics lien statutes in the country.
 Contractors, subcontractors and suppliers who are not timely paid on a project must be vigilant about their mechanics lien rights if they are to turn their hard work into bottom line profitability.